gzachariadis/debian-debloat/README.md

 The main goal of this script is to provide a simple, efficient, and configurable solution for users looking to "de-bloat" their systems, removing software packages and services that aren’t strictly required for day-to-day use, resulting in a leaner and more performance-efficient system.

-### Features

-- Distro-agnostic: Works across different distributions using `apt` (though optimized for Debian-based systems).
-- Target Audience: Primarily targets at unnecessary packages in **Debian** and its derivatives, ensuring the system still remains functional.
-- Customizable: You can configure the script to remove specific packages or leave certain packages untouched, giving you full control over which software stays or goes.
-- Safe Defaults: The script focuses on non-critical packages—those that aren't essential for core system functionality—so your system won't break.
-- Easy to Use: A simple command-line script that requires minimal configuration to get started.

 #### Important Notes

 - Backup: Always backup important data before running any script that modifies your system.